lismarreiros/Helixque/README.md

 To contribute: join our Discord (use the badge above) to discuss ideas, coordinate work, ask questions, and get faster PR reviews.

+Signing up and completing the brief onboarding in the app is required for all contributors.
+Maintainers will use registered accounts and active sessions to verify changes; PRs may not be merged until this verification step is completed.

 ![Alt](https://repobeats.axiom.co/api/embed/241636b7674153b09f7a274fc31e67ceaf13859f.svg "Repobeats analytics image")

 <a href="https://github.com/HXQLabs/Helixque/graphs/contributors">